zowe/docs-site/docs/user-guide/cli-configure-daemon-on-zlinux-os.md

    After the command completes successfully, the Zowe daemon binary is a file named `zowe` that can be found in the `target/release` directory.

-7. Copy the binary to another location on the system and add that location **[is "that location" correct?]** to your PATH.
+7. Copy the binary to another location on the system and add that location to your PATH.
-8. To allow others to use the same binary, modify the file permissions: **[where is this modification made?
-The binary?]**
+8. To allow others to use the same binary, modify the file permissions in the binary:

    ```
    chmod <permission OCTAL> zowe